storybookjs/marko/docs/essentials/toolbars-and-globals.md

 title: 'Toolbars & globals'
 ---

-By default, Storybook ships with toolbar items to control the [viewport](./viewport) and [background](./backgrounds) the story renders in.
+Storybook ships with toolbar items to control the [viewport](./viewport) and [background](./backgrounds) the story renders in.
 You can also create your own toolbar items which control special “globals” which you can then read to create [decorators](../writing-stories/decorators) to control story rendering.

 ### Globals